Chatto & Windus (London, UK)

 Chatto & Windus developed a series of about 60 titles issued under the St. Martin’s Library name from about 1906 to the early 1920s.
 This included 17 R.L.
 Stevenson titles, a sprinkling of older classics and publisher’s back catalog titles.
 The books were small and compact with a simple, common jacket design including the book title and catalog.
 Publisher Albert and Charles Boni issued a few of the titles in the US in 1925.

 A 1912 copy of Stevenson’s Travels with a Donkey in the Cevennes is in a plain jacket common to the series.
-The binding (cloth) and paper (“fine-paper edition”) and price is indicated on the jacket spine and front.
+The binding (cloth) and paper (“fine-paper edition”) and the price are indicated on the jacket spine and front.
 The front jacket flap is blank.

 The rear of the jacket lists titles in the St. Martin’s Library and different bindings available.
 The series name is not included elsewhere (on the jacket or in the book).
-As with the later Phoenix Library, Chatto and Windus marketed titles as part of a series, but subsets of the series could be also marketed as run of uniform books by one author.
+As with the later Phoenix Library, Chatto and Windus marketed titles as part of a series, but subsets of the series could be also marketed as a run of uniform books by one author.
 Stevenson’s 16 titles in the series at the time are a good example of this dual marketing strategy.